vt-gianni/PingContest/README.md

 So I had the idea of creating an app allowing both competitors and organizers to facilitate the management of tournaments.
 Not knowing all the sports and how their tournaments work, I decided to devote myself only to one sport, table tennis.

-**The api sources are located in this git repository in the api folder.
-The sources of the mobile application are located in this git repository in the front folder.**
+**INFO:** The api sources are located in this git repository in the api folder.
+The sources of the mobile application are located in this git repository in the front folder.

 ### Built With